Driving and rest times for bus drivers

 Driving Personnel Ordinance: In Germany, the FPersV is the legal basis for the driving and rest times of bus drivers.
 It contains regulations on maximum driving times for bus drivers, minimum rest periods and breaks.

-Driving and Rest Periods Ordinance: The LRTV supplements the FPersV and regulates specific aspects of driving and rest periods, such as the record-keeping obligations for drivers and employers.
+Driving and Rest Periods Ordinance: Or LRTV for short, supplements the FPersV and regulates the specific aspects of driving and rest periods.
+This includes, for example, the record-keeping obligations for drivers and employers.

 Digital tachograph: The DTCO is an electronic device that is used in buses to automatically record driving and rest times.
 It is used to monitor and document legal regulations.